Frequently Asked Questions

-Cub Scouting is a year-round program uniquely designed to meet the needs of young boys and their parents.
+Cub Scouting is a year-round program uniquely designed to meet the needs of young boys and girls and their parents.
 The program offers fun and challenging activities that promote character development and physical fitness.
 Service projects, ceremonies, games, and other activities guide boys through the core values and give them a sense of personal achievement.
-Through positive peer group interaction and parental guidance, boys also learn honesty, bravery, and respect.
+Through positive peer group interaction and parental guidance, scouts also learn honesty, bravery, and respect.
 Family involvement is an essential part of Cub Scouting, and parents are encouraged to play an active role in the program.
-Through interaction between parents, leaders, and friends, boys learn citizenship, compassion, and courage.
+Through interaction between parents, leaders, and friends, scouts learn citizenship, compassion, and courage.
 This family-and community-centered approach to learning means that Cub Scouting is truly time well spent.

 What are the requirements for Cub Scouts?

 Wolf – 2nd grade

 Bear – 3rd grade

 Webelos II cross over into Boy Scouts in Spring of 5th grade.

 The first thing a scout needs to work on is his Bobcat badge.
 The Bobcat is required by the cub scouts no matter when a boy enters cub scouts.
 The Bobcat trail helps the scout understand the basic commitment of scouting, it is all scout rank books.
 When your scout is ready, let the den leader know and he will ask the scout to do all seven steps in front of the den; once he does this he achieves his Bobcat badge.

 Each rank has achievements that must be completed on the path to their rank badge.
 The den leader plans out meetings that assist the scouts in getting their achievements and electives.
 Since there is often not enough time in the meetings to complete all of these, the scout can complete them with their Akela (generally a parent).
 If you complete any achievements outside the den meetings, please let your den leader know so they can record it and get the scout recognized for the achievement at the Pack Meeting.